Relaxation of imbalance in a disordered XX model with on-site dephasing

 \subsection{Region I}

-Doing a simple power series expansion of $I(t)$ in $t$, the first non-zero term turns out to be quadratic.
-Hence, we expect $I(t)\sim 1-\eta t^2$ behaviour at the smallest timescale.
+Doing a simple power series expansion of $I(t)$ in $t$, the first nonzero term turns out to be quadratic.
+Hence, we expect $I(t)\sim 1-\eta t^2$ behavior at the smallest timescale.
 As evident from Fig.~\ref{fig2}, this is the case.
-This behaviour continues till time $t_0$ which is dependent on $\gamma$ and $W$.
+This behavior continues until time $t_0$ which is dependent on $\gamma$ and $W$.
 To be more precise, let us first consider the simpler case, $W\rightarrow 0$.
-At $t=0$, since we start from a pure state, $\rho(t=0)$ has only one non zero element, which is in the diagonal, and $C(t=0)$ is diagonal as well.
+At $t=0$, since we start from a pure state, $\rho(t=0)$ has only one nonzero element, which is in the diagonal, and $C(t=0)$ is diagonal as well.
 Correlations then spread rapidly throughout the system, reach a maxima and start decaying around $t \sim 1/\sqrt{|\gamma^2-4|} \sim 1/\gamma$ for $\gamma \gg 1$.
-As we see from Fig.~\ref{fig2}, indeed below $t_0 \sim 0.5$ for $\gamma=1$ and $W=0$, one can approximate $I(t)$ as $1-\eta t^2$, and hence $-\ln I(t)\sim \eta t^2$.
+As we see from Fig.~\ref{fig2}, indeed below $t_0 \sim 0.5$ for $\gamma=1$ and $W=0$, one can approximate $I(t)$ as $1-\eta t^2$ and hence $-\ln I(t)\sim \eta t^2$.
 From the numerical fit in Fig.~\ref{fig2} shown by the black dashed line, we find $\eta \sim 16$.
-This behaviour can also be qualitatively extracted from a simple two-site model (details in Appendix~\ref{appA1}), and we get, for small $t$, $ I(t) \sim 1-8 t^2 +O(t^3)$.
+This behavior can also be qualitatively extracted from a simple two-site model (details in Appendix~\ref{appA1}) and we get, for small $t$, $ I(t) \sim 1-8 t^2 +O(t^3)$.
 One can then numerically check that on addition of a few more sites to the system $\eta$ approaches $16$ rapidly.

 However, on addition of disorder, $t_0$ reduces with increasing $W$, as can be seen Fig.~\ref{fig2}.
-This can be qualitatively understood from Eq.~\ref{diffeq}, where we see that correlations can develop in the system either due to $\mathbf{P}$, i.e. the terms involving disorder or due to $\mathbf{\Gamma}$ which involves dephasing.
+This can be qualitatively understood from Equation~\eqref{diffeq}, where we see that correlations can develop in the system either due to $\mathbf{P}$, i.e. the terms involving disorder or due to $\mathbf{\Gamma}$ which involves dephasing.
 The dominant term would then determine the smallest timescale.
-Also, it can be shown using the two-state model again that, for $W \gg \gamma$, the $t_0$ now becomes $1/\delta$, $\delta$ being the difference of on-site disorders in the two-site problem.
-Hence several timescales emerge due to different $\delta$s at different lattice sites, and we will get $t_0 \ll 1/\gamma$.
+Also, it can be shown using the two-state model again that, for $W \gg \gamma$, the $t_0$ now becomes $1/\delta$, with $\delta$ being the difference of on-site disorders in the two-site problem.
+Hence several timescales emerge due to different $\delta$'s at different lattice sites and we will get $t_0 \ll 1/\gamma$.
 If we approximate the width of the distribution of $\delta$s as $W$, we can say that $t_0$ is around $ {\rm Min}(1/\gamma,1/W)$.
-This is Region I.
+This is region I.